Redwood Education Programs

 This program aims to bring high school youths from San Francisco Bay Area cities into redwood forests to conduct scientific research.
 The students have an opportunity to explore the forest as a scientist by collecting scientific data (measuring the height and diameter of trees and ferns), documenting biodiversity, and investigating drought impacts on forest plants.
 The program also encourages teachers to teach locally focused science.
 Classroom curriculum focus on hands-on activities where students calculate biomass and carbon, learn redwood ecology, and analyze climate change data from our Redwoods and Climate Change Initiative.
 Review the program flyer for more information and check out the program video below.

 Junior High Phenology

-This program engages students in citizen science through our redwood phenology project.
+This program engages students in community science through our redwood phenology project.
 Students have the opportunity to visit a park as a scientist and collect real data, make observations, and identify forest plants.
 Data is the submitted to a national phenology database. (external link)